 For the Italian dub, several different theme songs performed by Cristina D'Avena were used throughout the show's run.

 For international markets, the episodes featuring Johan and Peewit from the second and third seasons were aired separately from The Smurfs cartoon show.
-The episodes use the Season 2 intro sequence accompanied with its own theme song (and a modified title at the end).
+The episodes use the Season 2 intro sequence accompanied with usually one of two different theme songs (and a modified title at the end).

 In China it's also a very much beloved show, which subsequently introduced many people to Belgian comics.
 Many people wanted to hear what the theme song sounded like when sung in French . . . only to find out that the Mandarin one is a completely original (though still very much brilliant) piece of music, lyrics and all.